 - The 2 Mile Walk event is considered non-competitive.
 Electronic timing results will not be displayed publicly.

 - Participants found to be wearing two or more event-issued electronic timing devices during the race will be disqualified and their results will not be recorded.

-- Participants with missing split times at official electronic timing checkpoints will be reviewed and may be disqualified.
+- Participants with missing or irregular split times at official electronic timing checkpoints will be reviewed and may be disqualified.

-- Any individual requesting a waiver of any of these rules from the event shall submit a written request no less than 30 days prior to the event date specifying the nature of and reasons for the request.
+- Any individual requesting a waiver of any of these rules must submit a written request no less than 30 days prior to the event date specifying the nature of and reasons for the request.

 - Event officials reserve the right to modify, supplement or waive all or part of the event rules.